YaelBenShalom/Intro-to-Mechatronics/README.md

-# ME333-IntroToMechatronics
+# Intro to Mechatronics

-## Repo for ME333- Introduction to Mechatronics at Northwestern University
+A repository for Introduction to Mechatronics (ME333) at Northwestern University

 ## references